Transfer and Exam Credit

 Minimum Transfer Requirements

 Courses eligible for transfer upon matriculation to AU must have a recorded grade of C or above.
-Courses with a grade of "P" or Pass are eligible for transfer, providing that the grade of "P" is the equivalent of a C or above.
-Only courses in which the student has received a grade of 2.0 or above on a 4.0 scale will be recorded on the student's AU transcript and will be applied towards the total number of credits required for graduation.
+Courses with a grade of “P” or Pass, “S” or Satisfactory, and “CR” or Credit Earned/Satisfactory are eligible for transfer, providing that the grades are equivalent to a C or above.
+Only courses in which the student has received a grade of 2.0 or above on a 4.0 scale will be recorded on the student’s AU transcript and will be applied towards the total number of credits required for graduation.
 Grades for transfer courses are not computed in the cumulative grade point average.

-Credit hours for remedial courses and internship/externship are not eligible for transfer to AU.
+Credit hours for remedial courses, internship/externship, independent study/independent research are not eligible for transfer to AU.